 Local Aerial Seeding for Cover Crops Brings Soil Benefits

-The Scott SWCD partnered with a local aerial applicator to seed cover crops onto local farmer’s fields, and they will be continuing that program this year.
-This will be the third year in a row that the service is being provided.
-Last year, 332 acres of cover crops throughout Scott County were seeded by plane.
-The seed was flown on 3-4 weeks before harvest, giving it time to germinate and grow before winter set in.
-The cooperation between the Scott SWCD, Le Sueur SWCD, and participating farmers made the effort last year quick and successful.
+This will be the fourth year in a row that the service is being provided.
+Last year, 353 acres of cover crops were aerial seeded throughout the county.
+The cooperation between the Scott SWCD and participating farmers made the seeding last year quick and successful.